hapax/hapax.github.io/assets/simple-physics.md

 three physicists who independently discovered it.
 Remarkably, the gravitational force $mg$ cancels out altogether, so the diffusion depends only on the size $r$ of the grains.
-The grain jiggles the same way on Mars!
+Grains of the same size jiggle the same way on earth as on Mars, and smaller grains jiggle further.

 The jiggling of grains in a fluid was first noted by Robert Brown, and though he was unable to explain it, the phenemenon is called *Brownian